icecc/icecream/README.md

 ### clang tries to read /proc/cpuinfo and fails

-This is a bug in clang 4.0. https://bugs.llvm.org/show_bug.cgi?id=33008 Hopefully they fix it in future release, but if you have a broken release you can work around this by creating a custom environment and adding /proc/cpuinfo to it.
+This is a bug in clang 4.0. https://bugs.llvm.org/show_bug.cgi?id=33008 It should be fixed in the future, but if you have a broken release you can work around this by creating a custom environment and adding /proc/cpuinfo to it.

 ```